Contractor

 The most common mistakes made with an accountant - and how to avoid them

 Even the best entrepreneurs fall into these traps...
-The good news is that they can be avoided.
-Here's a practical checklist to help you work more closely with your accountant, avoid costly mistakes and regain control of your business.
+Good news: they're avoidable.
+Here's a practical checklist to help you work more closely with your accountant, avoid costly mistakes, and regain control of your management (and choose the right tools with the most widely used accounting software in Quebec).

 🧩 What you'll discover in this checklist